Year of Award

 Winner - Graduate

 Lopez-Escobar, Grisel, "Can Multilingualism and Positive Visualizations Influence Resilience?"
 (2017).
-Student Publications & Presentations.
+Student Publications, Presentations, and Projects.
 8.